Kling

 This is the most common and most expensive mistake in image-to-video: re-describing what's already visible.
 Kling 3.0 already sees your image — every pixel, every color, every detail.
 Your prompt should be 100% motion direction, 0% scene description.
 Good: "She blinks, tilts her head left, and a warm smile forms.
 Hair sways gently in a breeze.
 Static camera."
 Bad: "A beautiful woman with brown hair wearing a blue dress in a sunlit garden smiles warmly."
 When you re-describe the scene, you're competing with what the model already sees, which can cause it to try to "reconcile" your text description with the visual — leading to color shifts, detail changes, or the model subtly altering the image to match your text rather than just adding motion to what's already there.
 The rule is simple: verbs only.
 What does the subject DO?
 How does the camera MOVE?
 Nothing else.

 Landscape animation — this prompt demonstrates the motion-only rule perfectly.
 Notice zero scene description: no mention of beach, ocean, sky colors, sand texture, or time of day.
 It's 100% motion direction: waves crash (water movement), foam spreads (surface movement), birds glide (aerial movement), camera pushes (viewer movement).
 Four distinct motion vectors create a rich, layered animation from what might be a static photo.
-Kling 3.0 Standard (95 credits for 5s) is ideal here — no human faces means no need for Pro tier.
+Kling 3.0 Standard is ideal here — no human faces means no need for Pro tier.

 The waves gently crash on the shore, foam spreading across the sand, seabirds glide overhead.
 Slow subtle camera push forward.